Stalks

 Stalks, in the context of cars, typically refer to the control switches or levers on the steering column, which drivers use to operate various vehicle functions without taking their hands off the steering wheel.

-Stalks are also called “stalk controls” or “column stalks.”
-They are typically mounted on the side of the steering column and can vary in design and function depending on the make and model of the vehicle.
+Stalks, also known as “stalk controls” or “column stalks,” are typically mounted on the side of the steering column.
+Their design and function can vary depending on the make and model of the vehicle.

 Here are some common types of stalks found in cars:

-Windshield Wiper Stalk: This stalk the driver uses to control the vehicle’s windshield wipers.
+This stalk is used to control the vehicle’s windshield wipers.
 It typically has multiple settings for controlling the wipers’ speed, including intermittent, low, high, and off.
 It may also have controls for the rear wiper if the vehicle has one.

 In addition to these common stalks, there may be other stalks or controls on the steering column for functions such as controlling the audio system, adjusting the steering column position, or operating the vehicle’s information display.